Oil Paint Mixing: Understanding The Basics

 Color Mixing Techniques

-All color mixing starts with red, blue, and yellow, called primary colors.
-Artists can make a wide range of secondary colors and tertiary colors from these pure colors.
-In regular oil paints, artists can manipulate color temperature by adjusting the ratio of paint to create warm and cool tones, like in a wedding oil painting.
+All color mixing starts with red, blue, and yellow, the primary colors.
+Artists can create a wide range of secondary and tertiary colors from these pure colors.
+In regular oil paints, artists can manipulate color temperature by adjusting the paint ratio to create warm and cool tones, like in a wedding oil painting.

-Artists can also change the value of a color by mixing oil paints with white oil paints to make light colors or black to make darker colors.
-By changing the value of a color, artists can show highlights and shades and give the impression that their art is three-dimensional.
+Artists can also change a color's value by mixing oil paints with white oil paints to create lighter colors or black to create darker colors.
+By altering the value, artists can depict highlights and shadows, giving the impression of three-dimensionality in their artwork.

 Oil Paint Mixing Tips